Qwant/kartotherian_docker/README.md

 ./exec.py load-db # it runs the build command as a dependency on 'load-db'
 ```

 Once all tiles are generated, the map is visible on `http://localhost:8585`!
+(If not, take a look at `docker ps` and see what the port of the image `qwantresearch/erdapfel` is.)

 If you want to see the list of all available commands, use `-h` or `--help` option on `exec.py`.